CartoDB/observatory-extension/doc/discovery_functions.md

 ## OBS_GetAvailableTimespans(bounds, filter_tags, numer_id, denom_id, geom_id)

-Return available timespans within a boundary and with the specified `filter_tags`.
+Return available timespans within a boundary and with the specified measure or geometry.

 #### Arguments

 Name | Type | Description
 --- | --- | ---
-bounds | Geometry(Geometry, 4326) | a geometry which some of the timespan's data must intersect with filter_tags | Text[] | a list of filters.
-Ignore numer_id | Text | the ID of a numerator to check whether the timespans is valid against.
+bounds | Geometry(Geometry, 4326) | a geometry which some of the timespan's data must intersect with filter_tags | Text[] | Ignored with `NULL` because timespans are not tagged. numer_id | Text | the ID of a numerator to check whether the timespans is valid against.
 Will not reduce length of returned table, but will change values for `valid_numer` (optional) denom_id | Text | the ID of a denominator to check whether the timespans is valid against.
 Will not reduce length of returned table, but will change values for `valid_denom` (optional) geom_id | Text | the ID of a geometry to check whether the timespans is valid against.
 Will not reduce length of returned table, but will change values for `valid_geom` (optional)

 #### Returns

-A TABLE containing the following properties
+A TABLE containing the following properties.
+Ignored properties are either artifacts from column metadata for internal use or have no meaning and are null.

 Key | Type | Description
 --- | ---- | -----------